-The manatee was first spotted about 8 a.m. that day by a worker who was part of a city crew paving the street in the area.
+The manatee was first spotted about 8 a.m. by a worker who was part of a city crew paving the street in the area.

 Manatees tend to pod in the area because of the luscious grass fields along the Ortega River, a JEA spokesperson said.
 But in this case, the sea cow munched a little too far.

 The Jacksonville Fire Rescue Department and Florida Fish and Wildlife Conservation Commission worked for hours to cut pipes away so that the adult manatee could be pulled from the storm drain.